dnkilic/war-of-suits/README.md

 This app is compose only which means there is no Fragment and there is only one activity.
 I especially enjoyed with Compose Animations during the implementation.

-# Player Screen
+# Screens
-Users can start a game from player screen
+Users can start a game after inputting their name
 <p align="middle">
   <img src="/screenshots/player_screen.png" width="150" />
   <img src="/screenshots/game_screen1.png" width="150" />
   <img src="/screenshots/game_screen2.png" width="150" />
   <img src="/screenshots/game_screen3.png" width="150" />
 </p>

-# Game Screen
-Users can See/Search tasks from Detail screen
 <p align="middle">
     <img src="/screenshots/game_screen4.png" width="150" />
     <img src="/screenshots/game_screen5.png" width="150" />